rainj-me/flowlog/docs/Design.md

 │ Cassandra │    │ Cassandra │
 │           │    │           │
 └───────────┘    └───────────┘
-                                                         ┼

 ```
-Figure 2, scheduled spark job load from cassnadra, aggregate and save to cassandra
+Figure 2, scheduled spark job load from Cassandra, aggregate and save to cassandra

+**Aggregate at GET method**

+Since we haven't implemented the extensibility enhancement, so we need to aggregate the log entries from minute level to hour level in the hot table, that's why we need to aggregate during retrieving phase.

 **Caching**